chef/chef-web-docs/chef_master/source/windows.rst

 -----------------------------------------------------
 .. tag cloud_azure_portal_settings_chef_client

-Before virtual machines are created using the Azure portal, some chef-client-specific settings will need to be identified so they may be provided to the Azure portal during the virtual machine creation workflow.
+Before virtual machines can be created using the Azure portal, some chef-client-specific settings will need to be identified so they can be provided to the Azure portal during the virtual machine creation workflow.
 These settings are available from the chef-client configuration settings:

-#.
-The ``chef_server_url`` and ``validaton_client_name``.
+* The ``chef_server_url`` and ``validaton_client_name``.
 These are settings in the :doc:`client.rb file </config_rb_client>`.

-#.
-The file for the :doc:`validator key </chef_private_keys>`.
+* The file for the :doc:`validator key </chef_private_keys>`.

 .. end_tag